charlieweeks/CSC270-Work/README.md

 ## Character Validation

 This text includes some phrases and quotes in other languages (French, Greek, Latin, etc.).
 It also includes formal names for people and places which are not anglicized.
+Please keep the non-English characters in mind when choosing a typeface to render this text.
 The following is a complete inventory of the characters present in this text:

 ##### Format: `character` (Unicode hex)